Tutoriels Backend

 ng add @angular-eslint/schematics

-The package @angular-eslint/schematics@next will be installed and executed.
+The package @angular-eslint/schematics@19.0.2 will be installed and executed.

 npm run lint

-Schematics added a script to the package.json (lint) file
+Schematics added a script in the package.json file (lint)

 To check that our linter is working

-Let's add specific rules to the .eslint.config.js file
+Let's add specific rules in the eslint.config.js file

 Note change this property